Skip to main content

 People with disabilities

 Regulations: Art.
-72 Regulation Personal Income Tax .
+72 Regulation IRPF .

-However, a degree of disability equal to or greater than 33% will be considered affected:
+However, a degree of disability equal to or greater than 33% will be considered affected :

 Likewise, a degree of disability equal to or greater than 65% will be considered accredited:

-This disappearance affects article 60.3 of the Personal Income Tax Law and, in the same sense, article 72.1 of its Regulations, regarding the way of accrediting a degree of disability equal to or greater than 65%.
+This disappearance affects article 60.3 of the Personal Income Tax Law and, in the same sense, article 72.1 of its Regulations, regarding the way of proving a degree of disability equal to or greater than 65%.